 - Access the course syllabus on the internship website and review the course requirements prior to the first seminar class meeting.

-- Attend all required seminar meetings (these are held every 3 weeks).
+- Attend all required seminar meetings (these are held 4 times per semester).

-- Turn in completed Leadership Studies Internship Log (#2).
+- Turn in completed Leadership Studies Internship Log.

-- Turn in final project and/or other assignments as noted on the seminar syllabus.
+- Turn in final project and/or other assignments as noted on the course syllabus.

 - Arrange for a final triad meeting prior to the end of the semester.

-- Complete the evaluation forms at the end of the semester: Student’s Evaluation of Internship Experience (#4) and Evaluation of University Supervisor (#5).
+- Complete the evaluation forms at the end of the semester: Student’s Evaluation of Internship Experience and the course evaluation.

-- Ensure that your Field Supervisor completes the Intern Assessment Form (#6), reviews it with the intern, and sends it to Teresa VanHorn, Director of Field Experiences.
+- Ensure that your Field Supervisor completes the Intern Assessment Form, reviews it with the intern, and sends it to Teresa VanHorn, Director of Field Experiences.

 The Director of Field Experiences (DFE), Teresa VanHorn (firstname.lastname@example.org), is responsible for helping students find the appropriate placement.
 The DFE is also the first point of contact when the student decides they would like to do an internship.
 When the student meets with the DFE, she will talk to the student about career aspirations, and assist the student in identifying the type of placement that might be most beneficial to him/her.
 Even if the student already has a placement in mind, it is required that she/he contact the DFE to discuss their plans.
-She will provide the student with a form that needs to be signed by the DFE, the student’s advisor, and the University Supervisor.
-This paperwork is required to ensure that everyone is aware of the student’s plans and proceed with finalizing the internship placement.
-The student cannot register for an internship until he/she has met with the DFE and completed the Leadership Studies Program Internship Application.
+Subsequently, the student will fill out the Internship Application Form that needs to be approved by the DFE, the student’s advisor, and the University Supervisor.
+This process is required to ensure that everyone is aware of the student’s plans and to proceed with finalizing the internship placement.
+The student cannot register for an internship until he/she has met with the DFE and completed the Leadership Studies Program Internship Application Form.

 Toward the end of the internship experience, the DFE will send an email reminder to the Field Supervisor with a link to the evaluation form.
 The form will be completed by the Field Supervisor and sent to the DFE electronically.
 Prior to sending the form electronically, the Field Supervisor should print the form and review it with the student and the university supervisor at the final triad meeting.